-The design shall minimize the release of chlorinated water into the environment, for example, the discharge of chlorinated water from tank overflows.
-Such releases must comply with rules of Division of Water Quality that pertain to discharge of pollution.
+The chlorinator and associated water delivery facilities shall be designed so as to The design shall minimize the release of chlorinated water into the environment, for example, the discharge of chlorinated water from tank overflows.
+Such releases must comply with rules of Division of Water Quality that pertains to discharge of pollution.

-- (h) Prevention of Cross Connections. - (i) The design shall prevent contamination of the treated water supply by make-up water of lesser quality. - (ii) All chlorine solution make-up water shall be at least of equal quality to the water receiving the chlorine solution.
+- (h) Feed Water Piping Prevention of Cross Connections. - (i) The chlorinator water supply piping shall be designed to The design shall prevent contamination of the treated water supply by make-up water of lesser quality. - (ii) At all facilities treating surface water, pre-chlorination and postchlorination systems shall be independent where pre-chlorination chlorine solution make up water is not finished water.
+All chlorine solution makeup water shall be at least of equal quality to the water receiving the chlorine solution.
 At surface water treatment facilities, pre-chlorination and post-chlorination processes shall be independent to prevent cross connections where pre-chlorination make-up water is not finished water.